LongTran1406/house_price_prediction_/README.md

 - Model training (Linear Regression, XGBoost)
 - MLflow experiment logging
 - DVC tracking of data and models
-- Docker-based deployment
+- Docker-based deployment with images hosted on AWS ECR
-- CI/CD with GitHub Actions
+- CI/CD pipeline with GitHub Actions deploying to AWS ECR and/or other cloud services

 <p align="right">(<a href="#readme-top">back to top</a>)</p>